pfeerick/PADIIoTStamp/README.md

 ```
 to your Arduino IDE and install the padiiotstamp package.

 Install OpenOCD.
-The `platform.txt` assumes it lives in `/usr/local/bin`.
+The `platform.txt` assumes it lives in `/usr/bin`.

 The `platform.txt` contains a menu to configure OpenOCD via the Arduino's Tools menu.
 If you don't see your OpenOCD compatible device in the drop down, you likely need to add a new menu item.

 I accept patches.

-NOTE: this has only been tested on `macOS Sierra`.
+NOTE: The original version of this fork was tested by George Talusan (gtalusan) to work on `macOS Sierra`.
+I currently have it working on Linux x64 (Ubuntu 18.10) using openocd 0.10 as distribted in the repos.
 Buyer beware.

 # Usage